|Model||Draw Weight||Stroke||Velocity||Suggested Arrow Length||Crossbow Length / Weight|

 Kinetic Energy Of The Excalibur Axiom SMF

 Of course, that accuracy is nothing if the bolt doesn’t have any force behind it.
 The Excalibur Axiom SMF deals out a fair bit of force behind each 350-grain arrow, but there is room for improvement.
 In fact, you’ll see around 72 ft. lbs. of kinetic energy from point blank range.
-If you move out to 30 yards, you’ll lose around 6 ft. lbs. of kinetic energy (2 ft. lbs. for every 10 yards out from point blank range), leaving you with just 64 ft. lbs. of kinetic energy.
-This is plenty of force for medium- to large sized game like deer, elk, moose, and the like, but the crossbow is not quite powerful enough to safely and humanely take on tougher game like Cape buffalo or grizzly bears.
+If you move out to 30 yards, you’ll lose a few percent KE for every 10 yards out from point blank range, leaving you with roughly 67 ft. lbs. of kinetic energy.
+This is plenty of force for medium- to large sized game like deer, elk, moose, and the like, but the crossbow is not quite powerful enough to safely and humanely take on tougher game like Cape buffalo or grizzly bears from a longer distance.Use our arrow ballistics calculator for more valuable information.

 The Excalibur Axiom package comes with four Firebolt arrows weighing 350 grain each and with a length of 20 in.
 Four field points (tips for the arrows) are supplied as well for target practice, which weigh 150 grain each.
 When you decide to buy new arrows, please try to purchase ones that have similar weight, as it is the only way to guarantee that the crossbow maintains it’s accuracy.